about

 As I attest often on this site, travel to witness and I travel to learn.
 I've walked through the stained torture chambers and beheld stacked human skulls in Cambodia's infamous Killing Fields on New Year's Day; wandered among the watchtowers, barbed wire and gloomy red brick buildings of the Auschwitz-Birkenau concentration camp in central Poland; and clambered through the dimly-lit wartime survival tunnels running under Sarajevo, dug by the army during the Balkans Conflict of the 1990s, in Bosnia-Herzegovina.

 With the prospect of the next few decades stretching out before me like an uninspiring concrete pavement and the words "more of the same" chalked tauntingly in large banal letters, I felt it was time to re-evaluate my life.
 It was now or never.
-So in 2016, and after a gruelling bureaucratic process, I packed up my whole world and moved from a rain-soaked part of England to a giant sunburnt country in the bottom right-hand corner of the globe.
+So in 2016, and after a gruelling bureaucratic process, I packed up my whole world and moved from a rain-soaked part of England to the giant sunburnt country in the bottom right-hand corner of the globe: Australia.

 In 2020 I embarked upon the metaphorical journey of Australian citizenship and in 2021 became a full citizen of Australia in a ceremony hosted by the Lord Mayor of Sydney.
 I'm now officially British-Australian.